Kuucheen/KC-Scraper/README.md

 Install requirements, put your proxysites in sites.txt and start KC-Scraper.py

-You can use any sites, but make sure you are able to see proxys in the website
+You can use any site, but make sure you are able to see proxys in the website

 Example site: https://openproxy.space/list/http